openqrnch/dbgtools-win/README.md

 # dbgtools-win
-A set of platform-specific functions which are useful when debugging userland Windows applications and libraries.
+A set of platform-specific functions that can be useful when debugging userland Windows applications and libraries.

 # Usage